 1. Hunting and fishing rights for those holding the appropriate license (available free from the Vermont Fish & Wildlife Department to registered tribe citizens).

-2. Rights to collect fungi (including mushrooms), plants, and plant parts.
+2. Rights to collect fungi, plants, and plant parts.
 (Prefer not to classify or specify, but if the committee feels a need to provide detail other than the “non-endangered” restriction below then I propose changing this to “Rights to collect special forest products as defined below.”)

 3. Use of the land for gatherings and ceremonies, including the erection of small, temporary structures relevant to ceremonies.